 Due to United’s qualification for the Europa League, the Association of Former Players were forced to delay their Charity Sportsman’s Dinner from Thursday night to Friday, which means a clash with the MMMF Gala Dinner.

-But typical of the Red Family the two organisations are supporting each other every which way they can, and it is my honour to share with you the photographs taken by MMMF’s Patrick Burns.
+But typical of the Red Family the two organisations are supporting each other every which way they can, and it is my honour to share with you the photographs taken by Mike Thomas on behalf of the MMMF.

 In action is the great Denis Law, signing items donated by his good friend Alan Wardle on behalf of the AFMUP.
 The fabulous artwork by Stewart Beckett – signed by the King and other legends including Harry Gregg – will be auctioned off at the MMMF Dinner.